SmokeyTheKat/cvn/README.md

 # cvn
 Convert between different number bases from the terminal!

-Just enter the the number and then the output base.
+Just enter the output base and then the number.
 If no output base entered then it is assmued to be dec.
 ```
-# cvn 638 hex
+# cvn hex 638
 0x273
 # cvn 0x42
 66